-Jennel “Puzzle” Nesbitt is a Program Associate for the Criminal Justice Initiatives at Borealis.
+Jennel “Puzzle” Nesbitt is a Program Associate for the Criminal Justice Reform Initiatives at Borealis.
 She is an Advocate and Activist whose work is committed to Criminal Justice Reform.
 As a young adult with no priors, Puzzle was sentenced to 17 years (12 in prison; 5 on parole) for a violent crime where no violence ever occurred.
 After being railroaded at trial, and convicted criminally liable for another person, Puzzle appealed her case 8 times – pro se.
 Puzzle has firsthand experience of the brutality of the criminal justice system, and how it alters and destroys the lives of women.
 She uses these experiences to expose the many forms of injustice (not in mainstream conversations) in hopes of revealing the systems hidden features, so we cannot just try to change a system that was designed broken, but work to dismantle it.
 Instead, focusing on solutions beyond prison and parole as a tool for justice.

 Puzzle is currently an Advisory Council Member for the Department of Health and Mental Hygiene’s “Health Justice Network” program, which is designed to plan and provide better health services for people with justice involvement.
 Recently, she completed an Urban Food Farming internship with ‘Black Urban Growers’ (BUG), which focused on developing skills in community organizing and food justice advocacy.
 She has written a research project titled, “The Nature of Mental Health Care in NYS Women’s Prison,” and is currently working on another research project titled, “Prison Food; A Human Rights Violation.”
 Previously, Puzzle was a Ford Foundation fellow for one year, where she explored multiple career paths through the finance, facility management, and communications department.